Parenting styles: Nurturant parenting

-Nurturant parent modelNurturant parents are defined by characteristics of being responsive and empathetic.
+Nurturant parenting is defined by characteristics of being responsive and empathetic.
 It is a family model where children are expected to explore their surroundings with protection from their parents.
 This style of parenting is encouraging and helps offer development opportunities for a child and their temperaments.
-A child's self-image, social skills, and academic performance will improve which impacts how they will grow up to be mature, happy, well-balanced adults.
+A child's self-image, social skills, and academic performance will improve, impacting how they will grow up to be mature, happy, well-balanced adults.
+It has been found that when families have low levels of nurturant-involved parenting the youth are more likely to get involved with illegal substances and underage drinking.
+This is an example of how powerful parenting styles are and the impact it has on children.
+Nurturant parenting is a warm and supportive environment for the children and there is a lack of hostility and rejection from the parents toward their kids.

 Overparenting

-Overparenting is parents who try to involve themselves in every aspect of their child's life, often attempting to solve all their problems and stifling the child's ability to act independently or solve his or her own problems.
-A helicopter parent is a colloquial early 21st-century term for a parent who pays extremely close attention to his or her children's experiences and problems and attempts to sweep all obstacles out of their paths, particularly at educational institutions.
-Over parenting limits a child's autonomy and essential development for independence.
+Overparenting is parents who try to involve themselves in every aspect of their child's life, often attempting to solve all their problems and stifling the child's ability to act independently or solve their own problems.
+A helicopter parent is a colloquial early 21st-century term for a parent who pays extremely close attention to their children's experiences and problems and attempts to sweep all obstacles out of their paths, particularly at educational institutions.
+Overparenting limits a child's autonomy and essential development for independence.
 Helicopter parents are so named because they hover overhead like a helicopter, especially from late adolescence to early adulthood, during which time developing independence and self-sufficiency is critical to future success.
 Modern communication technology has facilitated this style, allowing parents to monitor their children through cell phones, email and online monitoring of academic performance.

 Affectionless control

-The affectionless control parental style combines a lack of warmth and caring (low parental care) with over-control (such as parental criticism, intrusiveness).
+The affectionless control parental style combines a lack of warmth and caring (low parental care) with over-control (such as parental criticism, and intrusiveness).
 This has been linked to children's anxiety and to dysfunctional attitudes and low self-esteem in the children, although it is not necessarily the cause.
 There is evidence that parental affectionless control is associated with suicidal behavior.

 Slow parenting

 Slow parenting encourages parents to plan and organize less for their children, instead allowing them to enjoy their childhood and explore the world at their own pace.
 Electronics are limited, simplistic toys are utilized, and the child is allowed to develop their own interests and to grow into their own person with much family time, allowing children to make their own decisions.

-Idle parenting is a specific form of slow parenting according to which children can take care of themselves most of the time, and that the parents would be happier if they spent more time taking care of themselves, too.
+Idle parenting is a specific form of slow parenting according to which children can take care of themselves most of the time, and the parents would be happier if they spent more time taking care of themselves, too.